 - EMDR therapy

-Alongside individual talk therapy, these techniques can help clients unpack memories, feelings, and thoughts in ways that talk therapy cannot.
+Alongside individual talk therapy, these techniques can help clients unpack memories, feelings, and thoughts in ways that are beyond talk therapy.

 Do I Have to Share Everything?

-It’s understandable if you’re not ready to share everything right away.
-Trauma can be difficult to unpack, especially if it’s your first time discussing it with anyone.
-A counselor has the training to help you explore your memories in a comfortable and healthy manner, and it’s their job to make you feel as safe as possible during individual trauma treatment.
+You share what you want to share.
+Trauma can be difficult to talk about, especially if it’s your first time discussing it with anyone.
+A therapist has the training to help you explore your memories or impressions of the past in a comfortable and healthy manner, and it’s their job to make you feel as safe as possible during individual trauma treatment.

 Healing Starts at Trauma Counseling Center